 Phaseolus vulgaris (53 days) Open-pollinated.
 According to Lewis & Sample’s classic text How to Talk Yankee, “exhilarate” can mean putting the proverbial pedal down, or that feeling of eager excitement when picking and steaming up that first mess of summer green beans.
 For an exhilarated bean crop, organic gardeners and farmers can expect from Accelerate high root rot resistance without resorting to treated seed.
 Broad tall mounded plants are vigorous, healthy and totally loaded with excellent round 6–7" medium-dark green beans.
 Bean production comes on fast and keeps up for weeks.
-While its University of Wisconsin breeders tout its resilience in cold seasons, we found it boldly prolific in our very dry hot 2020 Maine summer, and it was ready before Provider this year.
+While its University of Wisconsin breeders tout its resilience in cold seasons, we found it boldly prolific in our very dry hot 2020 Maine summer, and it was ready before Provider in 2021.
 Its massive root system makes it a pretty good bet, regardless of the stress.
 Resistant to BBS, CBMV, root rot.
 PVP. ⑥

 Log in to start or resume an order